biagioo/NFSTestApp/README.md

 - portal

   - play/ upload videos
+  - conditional loading sign on log in and other customer portal spots
       <!-- - use redux, read field in msg t or f value, send to redux, when chat screen is open make true -->
     <!-- - message time -->
     <!-- - take a pick to send (not just choose from camera roll) -->